What Is React and Why It Matters for Your Business in 2025

 On top of that, React components' states are protected by the component lifecycle.
 The lifecycle is the special routine the component undergoes during the program execution.
 React has two component lifecycles:

-1. Mount-Update-Unmount;
+1. Mount-Update-Unmount.

-React's lifecycle
+React lifecycle

 1. Render-pre-commit-Commit.

-React update cycle
+React udate cycle

 Additionally, the library includes special functions called React Hooks.
 They allow you to work with your component's lifecycle without writing invoking class syntax.